-After graduation Jones worked as a journalist for the Albany Advertiser, and a lecturer in the Western Australia's TAFE (Technical and Further Education) institutes for 20 years.
-He performed at the first Winthrop Folk Festival, and at the 1964 Adelaide Festival of the Arts, which led to him to recording five EPs in the 60s focusing on Australian outback life.
-He lived in Parkerville and developed and sustained the Parkerville Amphitheatre during his lifetime The amphitheatre became the site for a number of 1970s concerts, including John Farnham, Cold Chisel, and Jo Jo Zep and the Falcons.
-A documentary on the Parkerville Amphitheatre, Sets, Bugs & Rock n Roll, by Tempest Productions, was shown at the Revelation Film Festival in Perth in July 2015.
-Jones died in 2000.'Five Australian Ballads' 1964 EMI [Custom Pressing]
+After graduating, Jones worked as a journalist for the Albany Advertiser and later as a lecturer at Western Australia’s TAFE institutes for 20 years.
+He performed at the inaugural Winthrop Folk Festival and at the 1964 Adelaide Festival of the Arts, which led to the recording of five EPs in the 1960s, focused on Australian outback life.
+Living in Parkerville, he developed and maintained the Parkerville Amphitheatre, which hosted numerous concerts in the 1970s featuring acts like John Farnham, Cold Chisel, and Jo Jo Zep and the Falcons.
+A documentary about the amphitheatre, Sets, Bugs & Rock n Roll by Tempest Productions, was shown at the Revelation Film Festival in Perth in July 2015.
+Jones died in 2000.

 'Australian Songs And Ballads' 1965 EMI [Custom Pressing]